Ambronite Review (UPDATED) | The Greenest Brand Out There

 Balanced Meal Shake features

 It comes in tubs with 10 meals of 400kcal.
-There is currently only one flavour available vanilla.
-This flavour is exclusive to this product.
+There is currently only two flavours available: Vanilla and Berry.
+The first flavour is exclusive to this product.

 Looking at nutritional aspects, the protein source is changed slightly, opting for pea protein instead of oat protein.
 The total protein content is slightly lower(4g per 400kcal) and the fat content higher.

 Ambronite aims to be a nutrition powerhouse in the meal replacement industry, by providing a plant based product, vegan friendly, with all the essential vitamins and minerals sourced from real food.
 Ambronite wagers on real food, as the nutrition field still discovers new findings about the way we process nutrients.
 Furthermore, many of the supplement recipes are based outdated resources; thus, making actual food the safest alternative.

 The main ingredients include oat protein, berries (bilberries, cranberries and sea-buckthorn) and almonds.
 This is different to many other companies in the industry, since many do not base their products in nuts and berries.
 Noteworthy that ambronite does not use soy as ingredient, widely used in meal replacements.
 They also use higher amounts of vegetables, such as, spinach and nettle, which cause an increase in the price of the product.